 - You own an attraction and an unrelated business, eg a pub, shop or another different attraction.

 All members can create special offers at no cost and they form part of your listing.
-However, if you have a gold listing they show on the special offers page and it is another sales opportunity that is free to use.
-At present this facility is under used .
+They show on the special offers page and it is another sales opportunity that is free to use.
+At present this facility is under used.
 Further details.

 These are adverts, separate from your normal web listing that show on the home page and the category pages.
 Adverts cost from £100 per year and when clicked the user is taken to a location defined by the advertiser, usually the member’s own website, rather than their page on our site.
 Further details.